Night-human/cheat_notes/Linux/File permissions.md

 ## Modify permissions

-There are few ways modify permissions.
+There are few ways to modify permissions.
 One of them is as follows:

 ### First way